What is Performance Improvement

 Performance Improvement Planning is an annual process undertaken by Council and is directly linked to our overarching corporate planning framework.

-This year, the Council has developed a new Corporate Plan ‘Our Council, Our Plan 2024-2028’.
+The Council has developed a new Corporate Plan ‘Our Council, Our Plan 2024-2028’.
 The Corporate Plan identifies four Corporate Priorities which will be the focus of the Council’s improvement activity over the 2024-2028 term.
-These Priorities were established in consultation with our local community, and will inform the content of the improvement objectives for 2024-2025 and are outlined below:
+These Priorities were established in consultation with our local community and continue to inform the Improvement Objectives for 2025-2026.
+You can read the Consultation Report that supported the codesign of the Corporate Plan 2024-2028 ‘Putting our Residents at the Heart of Everything we do’ here.

 PIP Vector Priorities4